skn3/forme/README.md

 Forme has taken out all of the work and left us with the bare minimum of code to write.
 The only thing we really need to check for are the `result.reload` and `result.failed` flags.
 These result states indicate that the form needs reloading or there was an error building the form.
 Now while we could have designed Forme to handle page redirects and error output, we chose to retain the agnostic approach!

-It is only important to check for `result.failed` when you are *viewing* the form and have custom handlers that might produce a fail, before teh form has been built.
+It is only important to check for `result.failed` when you are *viewing* the form and have custom handlers that might produce a fail, before the form has been built.
 The flag does not need to be checked when the form is submitting.

 ## <a name="workingForm"></a> Working Form